Charles McPhee

 Charles Lambert McPhee (April 24, 1962 – May 8, 2011) was a researcher, author, and nationally syndicated talk radio host.
-On his call-in program, “The Dream Doctor Show,” which began in 2000, he interpreted dreams for people.
+On his call-in program, "The Dream Doctor Show", which began in 2000, he interpreted dreams for people.
 He was a nephew of best-selling author John McPhee.

 Life and career

 McPhee had worked in the dream and sleep disorder fields for over 25 years.
 He spent his career studying dreams and sleep patterns.
 He graduated from Princeton University in 1985.
-He also held a master’s degree in communication management from the University of Southern California (1990).
+He also held a master's degree in communication management from the University of Southern California (1990).
 He received his board certification to perform polysomnographic testing for the diagnosis and treatment of sleep disorders in 1992.
 His dream interpretations and other writings have appeared on the AOL homepage, the Ladies Room and Predictions section of supanet.com, the UK's leading online source for news and information services, and Trader Magazine.

 Known as the Dream Doctor, he was the author of three books, an online column, and a magazine column.
 He hosted the nationally syndicated Dream Doctor Radio Show from 2000 to 2006.
 His books included Stop Sleeping Through Your Dreams: A Guide to Awakening Consciousness During Dream Sleep (Henry Holt and Co., NY, 1996) and Ask the Dream Doctor: An A to Z Guide to Deciphering the Hidden Symbols of Your Dreams, (Random House, NY, 2002).
 He also had two daughters, Celia and Ella McPhee.

 McPhee had been the Director of the Sleep Apnea Patient Treatment Program at the Sleep Disorders Center of Santa Barbara, California.
 He had also worked as a coordinator of the Sleep Disorders Center at Cedars-Sinai Medical Center in Los Angeles, California, and sleep research laboratory at the National Institute of Mental Health in Bethesda, Maryland.

-He also suffered from amyotrophic lateral sclerosis.
+McPhee died at the age of forty nine, about five years after being diagnosed with amyotrophic lateral sclerosis.

 McPhee has been cited in numerous newspaper and magazine articles about dreams and dream interpretation, including The New York Times and The Wall Street Journal.
 In addition to appearing as a dream expert on CNN, he was the host of the popular Dream Doctor Radio Show, heard weeknights for six years across the country, during which he interpreted thousands of dreams.